DFE-Digital/dsi-platform/src/Dfe.SignIn.Web.Help/ContentFiles/your-account/change-email.md

 1. Click on 'Profile' in the top banner.

-2. Select 'Change my email address' from the related actions.
+2. Select 'Change email' from the related actions.

 3. Enter the new email address you would like to be linked to your account.